Terry Fator: Post-America's Got Talent

 In 2009, Fator published the autobiography Who's the Dummy Now?.
 On September 10, 2008, Fator reappeared as a guest on America's Got Talent for their Top Twenty Results Show.
 He brought back a larger Winston the Impersonating Turtle to sing the Marvin Gaye song "Let's Get It On".
 Maynard Thomkins was also brought on to sing "Viva Las Vegas".
 Winston was not the only puppet that was reconfigured, for on an August 1, 2008, ABC News Now interview, he brought a reshaped Emma Taylor to sing "At Last."
 Fator has fought to be taken seriously as a ventriloquist.
 "There have been so few good, successful ventriloquists – Edgar Bergen in the 1940s and Paul Winchell in the 1960s were respected and successful," says Fator.
 "And in the 1970s, I used to watch Willie Tyler and his Lester as well as Jay Johnson and Bob.
 But over the years, there have been so many bad ventriloquists - and most of them doing corny shows for children - that people began to think of us as a bad joke."

 Also, on September 14, 2011, he was invited once again to perform as a guest on the finals of America's Got Talent.
 This time he brought Julius, the soul singer, and performed "Ain't No Sunshine".
 In 2013, he voiced a character on the Disney Channel show Mickey Mouse.
 On May 30 of that year, Fator celebrated his 1,000th show at The Mirage Hotel & Casino and returned to perform as a guest on America's Got Talent during the Top 12 results show four months later on September 11.
 On September 16, 2015, Fator made a guest appearance on America's Got Talent during the finals show, performing alongside the eventual tenth-season winner, ventriloquist Paul Zerdin.
 On September 20, 2017, he made another guest appearance during AGT's twelfth-season finale, performing alongside eventual winner Darci Lynne, another singing ventriloquist.

 In AGT's 17th season he entered the competition, and although he was eliminated before the finals, he performed with Ana-Maria Mărgean another singing ventiloquist on September 27, 2022.

 In July 2020, Fator's residency at the Mirage in Las Vegas ended after 11 years.

-On May 26, 2024 Terry started a new residency at The STRAT in Las Vegas featuring a state-of-the-art theater and combined his natural talent with 21st century technology.
+On May 26, 2024 he started a new residency at The STRAT in Las Vegas featuring a state-of-the-art theater and combined his natural talent with 21st century technology.